montigno/skrypy/docs/html/_sources/installation/cluster.rst.txt

    ..
 - ``Max number of cpus to use``: maximum number of CPUs to use for your multiprocessing mode treatments.
    ..
-- ``X11 forwarding``: Check this box if display returns (image or curves) are expected.
+- ``X11 forwarding``: check this box if display returns (image or curves) are expected.
    .. attention::
 	Depending on the cluster's graphics management capability, the result is not guaranteed.
-- ``Pre-execution command``: This field allows you to enter shell-like instructions to be executed before your diagrams run.
+- ``Pre-execution command``: this field allows you to enter shell-like instructions to be executed before your diagrams run.
 Often useful when you need to activate conda first for example.
    ..

 .. # define a hard line break for HTML